DISHDevEx/fonpr/README.md

 > This readme is devoted to aid deployment of agents that respond in real time to eks cluster settings:
 > 1. Agent <br/>
 > 2. Advisor <br/>
+> 3. Action Handler <br/>
-> 3. Docker<br/>
+> 4. Docker<br/>
-> 4. Agent Deployment <br/>
+> 5. Agent Deployment <br/>

 ## __Agent__
 1. Agent lives in the agent.py file.
 2. The agent uses the advisor to set up a connection with the data source, and ingest data.
-3. Then the agent performs logic and writes updated limits/requests to openverso charts in github.
+3. Then the agent performs policy logic and writes updated limits/requests to openverso charts in github via the action handler.

 ## __Advisor__
 1. There are 3 types of advisors at the agents desposal: prometheus, socket, spark.